 The Staffordshire food and drink scene is looking good for summer with the opening of some great new pubs and bars.
 Here’s 8 we can’t wait to try out

 If you’re getting ready for summer drinks then the Staffordshire food and drink scene is the place to be.
 With a number of new venues up and running and more to come over the next few months, you won’t be stuck for choice.
-How about trying some of these new places?
+How about trying some of these new pubs and bars in Staffordshire?

 Brewce’s, in Stanley Street, opened in February primarily as a cider and craft ale shop.
 But it also has a sipping room to test out the beverages and a bar area with a number of ales on tap, so it offers a more quirky place to drink, especially if you enjoy trying out different craft ales.